DeclanChidlow/vale.rocks/input/posts/documents/everything-is-chrome.md

 This is, in general, a good thing.
 Extensions are a huge attack vector with potential for malicious use, and the changes introduced by Manifest v3 act to lessen their potential impact.
 Unfortunately, these changes also restrict the capabilities of extensions, especially content blockers.

-Blocking adverts, trackers, and the likes isn't just a 'nice to have' anymore -- it's a required tool for safe web browsing.
+Blocking adverts, trackers, and the likes isn't just a nice-to-have anymore -- it's a near on required tool for safe web browsing.
 Even the [FBI recommends you use an adblocker](https://www.ic3.gov/PSA/2022/PSA221221).

 Content blockers are severely restricted in functionality under Manifest v3 as a result of the depreciation of the webRequest API, which is used to block content prior to it loading.